isaacnfairplay/webbedduck/test_docs/cache_requirements.md

 ## Parquet page layout
 - Cache entries materialize under a directory named with the key digest (`test_fetch_or_populate_persists_pages_and_enforces_ttl`).
 - Result tables are chunked into fixed-size Parquet pages (`page-*.parquet`), respecting the configured `page_size`.
+- Page indices exposed through the response handle are zero-based, so `page=0` yields the first slice and increments thereafter.
 - A JSON metadata file accompanies the pages and records row counts and other bookkeeping fields.

 ## Invariant filtering semantics